Jbleezy/BO1-Reimagined/README.md

 * Make trap hintstrings show time remaining for active and cooldown (use add_zombie_hint())
 * Remove marks on background of Deadshot perk emblem
 * Fix weapon order being changed
-* Add NML round number in place of round number
 * Shang: fix crawlers from bleeding out and not allowing extra zombies to spawn in (couldn't get it to happen?)
 * Look into fixing zombies not going to barriers if they have multiple to choose from (self.entrance_nodes)
 * Gun Game: add increment weapon powerup, powerup model is the weapon they will receive, powerup is hidden and ungrabbable to all other players